Home > Biking

 How We Tested Electric Cargo Bikes

-Both Magness and Ishii have tested and continue to test countless bicycles and all related gear at GearJunkie, including e-bikes.
-For this buyer’s guide, our experienced cyclists ran personal, business, and family errands aboard as many electric cargo bikes as they could get their legs over.
+Magness, Ishii, and Benson have tested and continue to test countless bicycles and all related gear at GearJunkie, including e-bikes.
+For this buyer’s guide, our experienced team ran personal, business, and family errands aboard as many electric cargo bikes as they could get their legs over.

 They ran short errands across smooth pavement in urban areas to longer missions in remote areas (Ishii had to ride over 2 miles on dirt to get his mail and five times further to get groceries).
-Magness often carried multiple children and pets, while Ishii hauled tools all over his property while maintaining wells, fences, and outbuildings.
-The electric cargo bikes proved to be insanely useful and appreciated.
+Magness often carried multiple children and pets around the bustling year-round outdoor playground of Bend, Oregon.
+Ishii hauled tools all over his property near Austin, Texas, while maintaining wells, fences, and outbuildings.
+Benson pushed the bikes he tested to their cargo and power limits getting groceries and running other errands in the hilly terrain near his mountain home.

 Some bikes operated flawlessly and smoothly for the test duration, while others fell apart or failed within the first few miles.
 This curated list represents thousands of miles of cumulative riding, hundreds of hours of assembly and maintenance, and equal amounts of frustration and joy.
 We did the hard work for you, suffered the disappointments, and reported the good finds so you can spend your hard-earned money wisely.
 We realize any bike on this list is a significant investment.